juanfe9118/holbertonschool-higher_level_programming/README.md

 * This directory is the beginning steps of Python for Holberton school.

 #### 0x01-python-if_else_loops_functions
-* This directory is for learning how to use the if/else statements as well as loops in Python
+* This directory is for learning how to use the if/else statements as well as loops in Python.

+#### 0x02-python-import_modules
+* This directory is for learning about modules as well as how to use the import call in Python.